 How Not to Be Wrong When Everything Is on the Line

 Safety, assessment, patient care … the success of an EMS practitioner is judged on the quality of their critical decisions.
 Every day EMTs are forced to critically think their way through complicated operational and care-related situations under the worst possible circumstances, often with life-threatening consequences.
 Making good decisions is more than just relying upon luck.
 Strategies exist to improve mental performance under stress.
 This scenario-based class discussed the limitations of cognition when faced with situational challenges.
 More importantly, it described specific practices to improve decision making and enhance mental performance under duress.

 First Responder Resiliency

 Oftentimes what we experience on horrific calls are a normal reaction to an abnormal situation.
 Resiliency is the ability to bounce back from adversity.
 It comprises a set of attitudes, skills and behaviors that can be learned.
 The key to resiliency is not the elimination of stress, but the development of the skills needed to manage stress in an optimal way.
 First responders are capable of growing from their experience as opposed to becoming a victim of them.
 This session introduceds the audience to an evidence-based program describing the 12 skills of First Responder Resiliency.

 Emerging Drugs of Abuse

-This presentation will introduce new trends in drug abuse and the clinical effects associated with each of these drugs.
-Presented will be treatment options for acute effects in the field as well as in an HCF.
-Also covered will be drug-seeking behavior identifiers to be aware of together with current initiatives on a State and Federal level in response to this epidemic.
+This presentation introduced new trends in drug abuse and the clinical effects associated with each of these drugs.
+Presented was treatment options for acute effects in the field as well as in an HCF.
+Also covered was drug-seeking behavior identifiers to be aware of together with current initiatives on a State and Federal level in response to this epidemic.
 Responder coping and wellbeing with these types of calls will also be covered and discussed in this presentation.

 Presented by: Michele Caliva, MA, RN, CSPI